F-term spontaneous breaking of 3D-SUSY an algebro-geometric treatment: Introduction

-We wish to emphasize that we do not attempt a phenomenological discussion here, but stick to the mathematical problem underlying F-term spontaneous breaking of SUSY, although we keep in mind applications to emergent SUSY in planar condensed matter phenomena, which shall be addressed elsewhere.
+It should be emphasized that we do not attempt a phenomenological discussion here, but stick to the mathematical problem underlying F-term spontaneous breaking of SUSY, although we keep in mind applications to emergent SUSY in planar condensed matter phenomena, which shall be addressed elsewhere.
+We would like to highlight that we are presenting here a general demonstration in the context of \text(1+2)-D minimal $\mathcal{N}=1$ SUSY breaking by means of an F-term.
+Here, in the 3-dimensional case, we are focussing on the F-term.
+In 3-D, and there is no analogue of a D-term.
+The 3D counterpart of the D-term is spinorial, and if it should break SUSY then Lorentz Symmetry would be broken as well.
+Some particular examples will be presented after our generic result is set up.

 The outline of our paper is as follows: after presenting some background on algebraic geometry in Section \ref{intro}, we provide a result on generic exactness in Section \ref{exatagen} ; next, in Section \ref{explicitbreaking}, we introduce an explicit family of potentials with F-term SUSY breaking, and provide a different example, this time numerical, of an even potential with F-term breaking in Section \ref{evenpot}.
-Finally, in Section \ref{SUSYquebra32} we derive a small hypersurface of potentials satisfying F-term SUSY breaking in the 3-superfield case ($33$ dimensions) and its N-superfield analogue, building upon Section \ref{evenpot}, and cast our conclusions and final remarks in Section \ref{conclusion}.
+Finally, in Section \ref{SUSYquebra32} we derive a small hypersurface of potentials satisfying F-term SUSY breaking in the 3-superfield case (with a $34$-dimensional ball as their parameter space) and its N-superfield analogue, building upon Section \ref{evenpot}, then cast our Concluding Comments in Section \ref{conclusion}.